 Myth #5: People are heavier today because they are more sedentary and consume more calories than the past

-According to the USDA, the average person consumed 300 more calories per day in 2016 than they did in the 1970’s (the majority of the increase coming in the form of concealed oils).25 In contrast however, 69% of people by 1987 claimed to exercise regularly,26 far higher than the rate of 24% that claimed this in 1960.27 Thus our extra caloric intake has mostly been countered by extra physical activity.
+According to the USDA, the average person consumed 300 more calories per day in 2016 than they did in the 1970’s (the majority of the increase coming in the form of concealed oils).32 In contrast however, by 1987, 69% of people claimed to exercise regularly,33 a far higher rate than the 24% claiming this in 1960.34 Thus our extra caloric intake has mostly been countered by extra physical activity.

-Of greater salience to this argument, is a principle outlined in the journal Obesity Research & Clinical Practice, which found that people today who eat and exercise the same amount as people 20 years ago are still fatter.
-People today are about 10 percent heavier than people were in the 1980s, given the exact same diet and exercise plans.28
+Of greater significance to this argument is a principle outlined in the journal Obesity Research & Clinical Practice, which found that people today who eat and exercise the same amount as people 20 years ago are still fatter.
+People today are about 10 percent heavier than people were in the 1980s, despite following the exact same diet and exercise plans.35

 If you are 40 years old now, you’d have to eat even less and exercise more than if you were a 40 year old in 1971 to prevent gaining weight.